 Grocery bills can add up very quickly, especially if you eat lots of fruits and vegetables.
 One way to combat this is saving money by foraging.
 Most of my foraging consist of wild berries and veggies.
 This year was a great year for picking wild berries.
 Up here in the Northeast, we had a pretty mild and rainy summer, which is great for berry growth.
 This summer I pick quite a few wild blueberries, raspberries, huckleberries and blackberries.

 Saving Money by Foraging

-Most of the wild blueberries can be found on mountainous areas and near bodies of water.
-Here is some a recent pictures I took of blueberry foraging.
-There are two types of wild blueberries I pick high brush and low brush.
+Most of the wild blueberries can be found in mountainous areas and near bodies of water.
+Here are some recent pictures I took of blueberry foraging.
+There are two types of wild blueberries I pick the high brush and low brush.

 High Brush Blueberries